zaobao/redis-session/README.md

 ##response
 ###endWithSession()
-You must use this function instead of `response.end()` to store and refresh the session.
+If you want to make your session valid, you'd better use this function instead of `response.end()` to store and refresh the session.
+If the session has been destroyed, and you do not want a new one, you may also use the end() function.
 The author intends to keep the original interface pure.

 LICENSE
 =======